niklasp/ink-docs/versioned_docs/version-v6/faq/faq.md

-In ink! a smart contract's metadata is retrieved by using the `cargo-contract` CLI tool and invoking `cargo contract build` which outputs a `.contract` file that includes both the compiled `.wasm` of the ink! smart contract as well as the so-called metadata information of the same smart contract.
+In ink! a smart contract's metadata is retrieved by using the `cargo-contract` CLI tool and invoking `cargo contract build` which outputs a `.contract` file that includes both the compiled `.polkavm` of the ink! smart contract as well as the so-called metadata information of the same smart contract.
 The metadata is especially important for third party tools such as Polkadot JS Apps or the Contracts UI and provides useful information about the contract's constructors, messages, events, function selectors,